 Qualified Tuition Plan (Section 529) in header of articles

 A state or an agency of the state usually establishes QTPs, and most states now offer them.
 Also, most plans are open to residents of any state.
 A private educational institution can also establish a QTP.
 However, you can only use the money to prepay qualified education expenses.
-To be an eligible educational institution, both of these must usually apply:
+An eligible educational institution is:

 Other postsecondary educational institution

-The institution must be eligible to participate in a student-aid program administered by the Department of Education.
+Eligible to participate in a student-aid program administered by the Department of Education

-Contact your state government or the educational institution you're interested in to find out if they participate in a QTP.
+Contact your state government or the educational institution to find out if they participate in a QTP.